Skip to main content

 Presenters should bring their own laptops (those with Mac laptops should bring the appropriate adaptor to connect to the LCD projector).
 LCD projectors for PowerPoint presentations will be provided.
 Requests for additional AV equipment will be addressed after the final selection of presenters has been decided.

-Visit the AAPA website at aapaonline.org for more information on the 2017 Convention.
+Visit the AAPA website at beta.aapaonline.org for more information on the 2017 Convention.
 For all other questions regarding the 2017 AAPA Convention, please email one of this year’s co-chairs, Gloria Wong-Padoongpatt at gloria.wong@unlv.edu or Nic Rider at nicole.rider@gmail.com.